taowang0622/Client-Side-Of-conFusion/README.md

 # conFusion
-This is for practicing using AngularJS and Bootstrap
+This is for practicing the use of AngularJS and Bootstrap